MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-variables.md

 az storage account create --name storage135 --location eastus --sku Standard_LRS
 ```

-Notice that there is no resource group specified in the command.
+Notice that there's no resource group specified in the command.
 For more information, see [Set a default resource group](https://docs.microsoft.com/en-us/cli/azure/manage-azure-groups-azure-cli#set-a-default-resource-group).

 > [!TIP]
 > Commands getting values for parameters in different ways can be confusing.
 If a command gives an unexpected result, such as not being able to find a resource group, there may be a default value.